stefabat/CheatSheet/README.md

 # CheatSheet
-A repository containing cheatsheets written in Markdown for general tools
+A repository containing cheatsheets (written in Markdown) for different programs and tools, plus some (related) useful tips.